Everything You Need To Know About The Masters Tournament

 Interestingly, there were as many birdies as there were pars, with 128, while 6-eagles were celebrated.

-The 11th hole proved a challenge in the 2022 Masters, proving to be the most difficult hole on the course.
+The 11th hole proved a challenge in the 2022 Masters and the most difficult hole on the course.
 The stroke 1 saw no eagles all week.
 However, the pros managed 10 birdies, 155-pars, and 96-bogeys.
 It was also responsible for 22-double bogey’s or worse.

 Prize money for the 2022 Masters reached a record $15-million, $3.5-million more than the previous highest.
 The winner Scottie Scheffler walked away with $2.7-million.
 That is equal to the total purse offered in 1997 when Tiger claimed his first Masters.